Output Hypothesis Language Learning: How Production Accelerates Fluency

 Despite these critiques, the core insight remains valuable.
 Output does something different than input.
 It forces active processing, reveals knowledge gaps, and provides opportunities for conscious reflection about language.
 These functions complement input-based acquisition and help learners develop well-rounded proficiency.

-Anyway, if you want to combine input and output effectively, Migaku's tools help you learn from real content like shows and articles while building the vocabulary and grammar knowledge you need for production.
+Anyway, if you want to combine input and output effectively, Migaku's tools help you study with real content like shows and articles while learning new vocabulary and grammar knowledge you need for production.
 The browser extension lets you look up words instantly and create flashcards from native content.
 There's a 10-day free trial if you want to check it out.